knotsphp/system/README.md

 A modern PHP library to get system information with Enums and Value Objects.

+The goal is to have reliable and consistent system information across different operating systems.

+This library use local commands to get the system information and parse the output to provide a consistent API.

 It also provides a command line utility: `sysinfo`.

 Compatible with MacOS, Linux, and Windows.